Confidence, and Where Can I Find Some

 I know, kind of went all over the place.
 To me though, confidence is complex.
 And I don’t think there’s ever going to be one simple solution to finding it, and keeping it.
 I think it’s a process of trial & error, and recognizing those triggers.
 What or who motivates you, what situations and people make you doubt yourself?
 And why.
 Is it a challenging new skill?
 Are you not comfortable in your environment?
 Are you taking failures personally?
 Are you scared of not being able to become who you want to be?

 And motivation is a whole other conversation for another time, but I hope that this helps shine a light on some shadowy box you haven’t opened yet.
-When I write I pull from my own experience, which involves fitness & skills associated with wildland firefighting, situations from my personal life and previous jobs.
+When I write I pull from my own experience, which involves health & fitness, wildland firefighting, situations from my personal life and previous jobs.
 But confidence is something everyone has.
 It makes life less scary.
 It helps you love yourself and improve.
 And I think it keeps you happy & healthy, too. :)

 But whether you’re scared about being a good mom, finding a career after college, or staying sober after day one… Whatever it may be, just know that you do have confidence!
 It’s there whether you know it or not right now.
 Trust in yourself.
 Each of us finds it in our own time, in our own way.